-Standard EOP-001-0-1 - Emergency Operations Planning
+Standard EOP-001-1 - Emergency Operations Planning

-Requirement Lower Moderate High Severe R7R6.3 The Transmission Operator or Balancing Authority has failed to coordinate transmission and generator maintenance schedules to maximize capacity or conserve fuel in short supply.
-N/A N/A N/A R7R6.4 The Transmission Operator or Balancing Authority has failed to arrange for deliveries of electrical energy or fuel from remote systems through normal operating channels.
+Requirement Lower Moderate High Severe R6.1 The Transmission Operator or Balancing Authority has failed to establish and maintain reliable communication between interconnected systems.
+N/A N/A N/A R6.2 The Transmission Operator or Balancing Authority has failed to arrange new interchange agreements to provide for emergency capacity or energy transfers with required entities when existing agreements could not be used.
+N/A N/A N/A R6.3 The Transmission Operator or Balancing Authority has failed to coordinate transmission and generator maintenance schedules to maximize capacity or conserve fuel in short supply.
+N/A N/A N/A R6.4 The Transmission Operator or Balancing Authority has failed to arrange for deliveries of electrical energy or fuel from remote systems through normal operating channels.
 N/A N/A N/A